PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 04:19:16
+Last updated: 2024-04-07 04:19:53
-Random Quote: Science fact: Sisters are the worst. - Sheldon
+Random Quote: Friendships are the foundation that we stand on. - Nina Locke